25.

 Dirk Olonscheck

-4) Olonscheck, D., Raddatz, T., Kang, S., "Contrasting responses to hemispheric forcing govern the evolution of the CO2-induced equatorial Pacific warming pattern", in preparation 3) Beobide-Arsuaga, G., L. Suarez-Gutierrez, A. Barkhordarian, D. Olonscheck, J. Baehr, "Increasing central and northern European summer heatwave intensity due to the forced internal variability changes", in review 2) Thorne, P. W., et al. (including D. Olonscheck), "How will we know when 1.5°C of global warming…
+4) Olonscheck, D., Raddatz, T., Kang, S., "Two-phase transition of CO2-driven equatorial Pacific warming pattern governed by ocean dynamics and regional forcing", submitted 3) Beobide-Arsuaga, G., L. Suarez-Gutierrez, A. Barkhordarian, D. Olonscheck, J. Baehr, "Increasing central and northern European summer heatwave intensity due to the forced internal variability changes", in review 2) Thorne, P. W., et al. (including D. Olonscheck), "How will we know when 1.5°C of global warming has…